 Sending money from Colombia: converting COP to another currency

-When it comes to making money transfers from Colombia to another country – whether that’s COP to USD, COP to GBP, or COP to any other currency – it may be helpful to take the same considerations into account.
-For example, you can consider services, including fees and exchange rates, available through a Colombian bank compared to those offered by online-only money transfer companies.
+When it comes to making transfers from Colombia to another country, whether that’s COP to USD, COP to GBP, or something else, it may be helpful to take the same considerations into account.
+For example, you can consider services, including fees and rates, available through a Colombian financial institution compared to those offered by online-only remittance companies.

 Aside from the potential savings offered by the latter, you may also find it’s quicker and more convenient to use a digital app rather than potentially having to go to a bank in person to complete an international transaction.

 Further reading: Safely Send Money to Colombia in 5 Easy Steps

 What about exchanging COP outside of Colombia?